Nelfe80/RetroBat-Marquee-Manager/README.md

 (download the project and go to the /dist folder and copy all files in "C:\RetroBat\marquees\")<br>
 - events.ini (settings file)<br>
 - ESEvents.exe (events listener like game-selected/game-start/system-selected...)<br>
-- StartRetrobatMarquees.bat (to launch without dynamic scrapping) or StartRetrobatMarqueesAS.bat (to launche with Auto dynamic Scrapping)<br>
+- StartRetrobatMarquees.bat (to launch without dynamic scraping) or StartRetrobatMarqueesAS.bat (to launche with Auto dynamic Scraping)<br>
-- ESEventsScrapTopper.exe (dynamic scrapping listener, download image on screenscraper then rename and push scraped image in MarqueeImagePath\MarqueeFilePath)<br>
+- ESEventsScrapTopper.exe (dynamic scraping listener, download image on screenscraper then rename and push scraped image in MarqueeImagePath\MarqueeFilePath)<br>
-- screenscraper.ini (dynamic scrapping dictionnary)<br>
+- screenscraper.ini (dynamic scraping dictionnary)<br>
 - systems.scrap (screenscraper systems ids) [use ESEventsScrapSystems.exe to update this file if needed]<br>
 <br>in the "C:\RetroBat\marquees" directory.<br>
 Place ESEventPush.exe in directories such as <br>